 Intermittent explosive disorder, or IED, is a mental illness that can cause a person to respond to non-threatening or non-aggressive stimuli with extreme agitation and violent acting-out behaviors.
 Those grappling with this condition often experience a number of adverse consequences due to their lack of impulse control and decision-making abilities.
 Such consequences can include relationship disturbances, poor performance at school or work, and an inability to abstain from interaction with the legal system.
 Additionally, when a person is suffering from IED that is untreated, it is likely for that individual to experience a great deal of shame and guilt following outbursts.
 Give the emotional distress that accompanies the presence of this illness, it is imperative for a person to seek treatment in order to avoid more serious and life-altering consequences.

-At Crestwyn Behavioral Health, we recognize the immense strife that plagues an individual who is suffering from intermittent explosive disorder.
+At Crestwyn Behavioral Health in Memphis, Tennessee, we recognize the immense strife that plagues an individual who is suffering from intermittent explosive disorder.
 We understand that these individuals typically do not want to behave in the manner that they do, but that they may feel helpless to change their negative behaviors.
 In order to help these individuals overcome their struggles, we have devised specialized programming that is aimed at helping individuals with IED learn to manage their symptoms, develop the skills needed to control their behaviors, and work towards repairing any relationships that may have been damaged.
-At Crestwyn, individuals with IED no longer have to remain plagued by their symptoms.
+At our mental health rehab center, individuals with IED no longer have to remain plagued by their symptoms.
 Instead, they can move forward towards the brighter, happier futures that they deserve to have.

 Helping a Loved One or Family Member Get Treatment